ZPascal/grafana_api_sdk/README.md

 - Delete a datasource by uid
 - Delete a datasource by name
 - Query a datasource by id

+### Datasource permissions
+- Get datasource permissions by uid
+- Update the datasource user permissions by uid
+- Update the datasource team permissions by uid
+- Update the datasource basic role permissions by uid

+### Legacy Datasource permissions
 - Enabled datasource permissions
 - Disable datasource permissions
 - Get datasource permissions